The Westbury III

 Each space is scaled with purpose, so the home feels open and capable from the first walk-through not something you outgrow over time.

-Englewood, Florida | Designed for Southwest Florida living
+Englewood, Florida | Designed for Southwest Florida Living

 The Westbury III offers a larger layout designed to keep living areas open while maintaining clear structure.
 The kitchen, dining, and great room connect as one continuous space, allowing movement to feel natural without losing definition.